Ndushie/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in 14-copy_html creates  a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 The script in 100-lets_move creates  moves all files beginning with an uppercase letter to the directory /tmp/u.
 The script in 101-clean_emacs  deletes all files in the current working directory that end with the character ~.
+The script in 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory